LeZi9916/NcmSharp/README.md

 # NcmSharp

-An ncm format encrypted audio file CSharp decryption library
+A CSharp library for decrypting ncm format encrypted audio files

 Can convert encrypted audio files in ncm format to flac or mp3 audio files